 ISO 27001 requirements list the policies and controls that an organization must implement.
 However, it does not offer a validating mechanism to check if the deployed controls are functioning correctly.

-This is where Annex A comes in.
-During an audit, an auditor uses Annex A as the benchmark to measure the effectiveness of the policies and 114 controls of the ISO 27001 framework.
+During an audit, an auditor uses Annex A as the benchmark to measure the effectiveness of controls against the ISO 27001 standard.
+The current ISO 27001:2022 version contains 93 controls grouped into four themes: Organizational, People, Physical, and Technological.

 To make it easier for you, we have put together the complete ISO 27001 controls list.
 You can download the list below to effectively align your systems with the ISO requirements.